TechWiz-3/newYearResolutionBot/README.md

 *Displays a information about the capabilities of the bot as well as a list of commands and their users*

 `/get_started`
-*Responds with a series of messages explaining the basic commands to begin using the bot*
+*Responds with a message explaining the basic commands to begin using the bot*

+`/config_reminder_channel`
+*Sets the server's reminder channel to enable reminding*

 `/newyeargoal <goal>`
 *Logs a new goal*